Abstract Submission is now OPEN!

 Abstracts will be published in the Abstract Book that will be published by Advances in Clinical and Experimental Medicine.
 EURIPA is pleased to collaborate with the Journal and more information is available on the collaboration.

 Once an abstract is accepted by the Scientific Committee, authors will need to Register and pay their registration fee for the Forum in order for their abstracts to be included in the Abstract Book.
-Authors will need to participate in the Forum in Wittenberg, and for the workshops it is recommended that at least three co-authors will be able to attend the Forum in order to deliver an effective workshop.
+Authors will need to participate in the Forum in Cartagena, and for the workshops it is recommended that at least three co-authors will be able to attend the Forum in order to deliver an effective workshop.

 Please do not miss this opportunity to participate in a stimulating meeting in an interesting location.

-Chair Forum Scientific Committee
+Co-Chairs Forum Scientific Committee

 You can submit your abstract for the different types of presentation: oral communication, poster, workshop or One slide/five minute presentation by clicking here.
 Depending on the type of presentation, the abstract form will be slightly different but you will find clear instructions next to type of abstract.